MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What are the key design areas?

-Mission-critical guidance is composed of architectural considerations and recommendations orientated around these key design areas.
+Mission-critical guidance within this series is composed of architectural considerations and recommendations orientated around these key design areas.

 ![Mission-critical design areas](./images/mission-critical-design-areas.png "Mission-critical design areas")